Textualize/textual/docs/guide/testing.md

 #### Changing the terminal size

-To capture the snapshot with a different terminal size, pass a tuple `(height, width)` as the `terminal_size` parameter.
+To capture the snapshot with a different terminal size, pass a tuple `(width, height)` as the `terminal_size` parameter.

 ```python
 def test_calculator(snap_compare):